j1ands/doodleplus/README.md

 # Let's
 ![Badge of Honor](https://img.shields.io/badge/Built%20at-Fullstack-green.svg?style=flat-square)
-> A web app designed to find the perfect time for you and your friends.
+> [Let's][1] is a web app designed to find the perfect time for you and your friends.

 ## Table of Contents
 - [Examples](#examples)